 Do Lawyers Get Deal Toys?

-Yes, lawyers do, in fact, get deal toys; and that’s been the case since the practice of giving out deal toys first took root among investment bankers and dealmakers back in the 1970’s.
+Yes, lawyers do, in fact, get deal toys.
+That’s been the case since the practice of giving out deal toys first took root among investment bankers and dealmakers back in the 1970’s.

-But that’s probably not either the most relevant or illuminating question here.
+But that’s probably not the most relevant or illuminating question here.

 The far more interesting questions might be how, and more importantly, why attorneys and law firms end up with those deal toys.